udacity/create-your-own-adventure/english/marshmallow.md

 Wondering how you got here, you feel a strange tingling in your hands, almost as if they are responding to your new surroundings.
 You feel an urge to gesture forward, and as you do a large pink marshmallow shoots out of your hand into the wall before you.

+The pink now almost angry red marshmallow bounces back onto you and manages to knock you over.
+It jumps up and down celebrating its victory, and you lose consciousness.
+You wake up and realize you are not in Croatia, not even close, you are indeed in the middle of Cairo, Egypt, surrounded by tall marshmallow buildings.
+A street vendor bumps into you and offers you a piece of basbousa.
+You kindly decline, he insists, and shoves it into your mouth.
+You take a bite and marvel at its sweetness.
+Almost too sweet, you think to yourself.

 [Explore your new marshmallow powers.](marshmallow-wizard/marshmallow-wizard.md)

 [The evil and heroic marshmallow](the-slayer/marshmallow-slayer.md)